passagemath/passagemath/pkgs/sagemath-libbraiding/README.rst

 =============================================================================
- Sage: Open Source Mathematics Software: Braid computations with libbraiding
+ passagemath: Braid computations with libbraiding
 =============================================================================

 About SageMath